sku0x20/c_oop/readme.md

 - interface based
 - should follow LSP
-- ie. don't do type switching
+- i.e., don't do type switching
-- type enum(mimicking sealed classes) or int can be added on case basis but should be avoided; consumers should code against interface.
+- type enum(mimicking sealed classes) or int can be added per-case basis but should be avoided; consumers should code against interface.

 > oop

 - non imperative style
-- build on idea of message passing style
 - organizing code into objects
 - calling functions/methods on objects
 - control flow follows creating objects and calling their methods to do the job.